SirStig/EncodeForge/.github/CONTRIBUTING.md

 - What problem the feature solves
 - How you envision it working
 - Why it would be valuable
+- Any UI mockups or designs (if applicable)

 ## Code Review Process